catman85/JavaFX-Student-Management-System/README.md

 # How to fork and support this project

-To build XR3Player, you will need:
+To build this project , you will need:

 * [JDK 9+]
 * [Maven](http://maven.apache.org/) - Version 3.5.3++ recommended